← Blog

 The key word is was.
 By the time you see the notification, the content is already redacted.
 We’re asking permission for next time, not retroactively sharing what just happened.
 The notification is a request, not an action.

-Most apps do the opposite: collect everything by default and let you opt out later (if you can find the setting).
-We collect nothing by default and ask you to opt in if you choose.
+Most apps do the opposite, collecting everything by default and letting you opt out later if you can find the setting.
+Quillium collects nothing by default and asks you to opt in if you want to help.

-Why?
-If nothing is broken in our app (as one should reasonably expect), we have no reason to collect your document information.
-This policy also makes GDPR/CCPA compliance much easier to implement.
-For the full legal details, see our privacy policy.
+The reason for this policy is straightforward: if nothing in the app is broken, there’s no reason for the app to collect your document information, and the policy also makes GDPR and CCPA compliance much easier to implement.
+For the full legal details, see the privacy policy.

 The default is private